BugelNiels/nitro/README.md

 NITRO is a powerful tool for building complex image processing routines.
 Instead of needing to modify source code or scripts to process images in different ways, you can use this visual node editor to do that instead.
-The project was developed with extendability in mind, making it easy to add your own types nodes, and widgets.
+The project was developed with extendability in mind, making it easy to add your own types nodes, and widgets_.
 For more information on this, see [Project Structure](#project-structure).
 The UI was inspired by Blender's [Shader Editor](https://docs.blender.org/manual/en/latest/editors/shader_editor.html)